risingwavelabs/risingwave-docs/versioned_docs/version-0.1.15/tutorials/live-stream-metrics-analysis.md

 git clone https://github.com/risingwavelabs/risingwave-demo.git
 ```

-Now navigate to the live-stream directory and start the demo cluster from the docker compose file.
+Now navigate to the `livestream` directory and start the demo cluster from the docker compose file.

 ```
-cd risingwave-demo/live-stream
+cd risingwave-demo/livestream
 docker-compose up -d
 ```